WillJThomas/SunSpotAnalyser/README.md

     |-- src/test/java - holds all the automated tests, this includes a few lower-level unit tests
     |-- src/test/java/stories - the Java implementation of each high-level JBehave test
     |-- src/test/resources/stories - plain text JBehave test scenarios which map to Java classes in src/test/java/stories|

-For some of the classes e.g. HeatMeasurementsAnalyser, I decided against writing JUnit-based unit tests.
-The main reason was working with grid test inputs in Junit classes was messy and ineffective.
-Instead I focussed on purely JBehave tests that already tested the core expected behaviour for these types of classes.
-If you can suggest improvements to my testing approach, I'd be happy to hear some alternative points of view though.

 Configuration